Colonizor48/stellaristemporarybugtracker/README.md

 # stellaristemporarybugtracker
-A temporary bugtracker for stellaris
+A temporary bugtracker for stellaris.
+Until the devs actually make one.